 Net taxable income is taxed at the federal level using graduated personal rates ranging from 15 percent to 33 percent based on income thresholds, with the same rates and thresholds applying to residents and non-residents.
 For the 2021 calendar year, the maximum federal tax rate is currently 33 percent on income earned over 216,511 Canadian dollars (CAD).

 The provinces (except Québec) and territories use the same taxable income calculated for federal tax purposes but apply their own tax rates and tax brackets to that income figure.
 The provinces and territories also set their own non-refundable and refundable tax credits.
 Currently, the provincial and territorial personal tax rates range from 11.50 percent (Nunavut) to 25.75 percent (Québec).
 In addition, two of the provinces (Ontario and Prince Edward Island) apply surtaxes, depending on the taxable income subject to provincial income tax.
 The maximum combined federal and provincial rates range from a low of 44.50 percent for Nunavut to a high of 54.00 percent for Nova Scotia.

 Non-residents and part-year residents are subject to the same federal and provincial tax rates and income thresholds as full-year Canadian residents.
-An additional federal tax calculated at 48 percent of the regular graduated federal rates is applicable on employment or self-employment income that is not allocated, under federal tax regulation, to a province and thus is not subject to any provincial income tax.
+An additional federal tax calculated at 48 percent of the regular graduated federal rates is applicable on employment or self-employment income that is not allocated, under federal tax regulation, to a province or a territory and thus is not subject to any provincial income tax.